richthibault/springaidemo/README.md

 ## License

-This project is licensed under the terms included in the repository.
+This project is licensed under the terms of the MIT license (see LICENSE.md).